sinatayebati/variational-autoencoder/README.md

 # variational-autoencoder

-A <a href="https://pyro.ai/examples/vae.html">Pyro/Pytorch</a> implementation of probabilistic variational autoencoders for MNIST.
+A Pyro/Pytorch implementation of variational autoencoders for MNIST.

 IN order to be able to use the decoder of an autoencoder for generative purpose, we have to be sure that the latent space is regular enough.
 One possible solution to obtain such regularity is to introduce explicit regularisation during the training process.
 Thus, a variational autoencoder can be defined as being an autoencoder whose training is regularised to avoid overfitting and ensure that the latent space has good properties that enable generative process.